-Other factors such as advanced age, diabetes mellitus, or end-stage renal disease, may pose a much lower degree of immunocompromise and not clearly affect decisions about duration of isolation.
+• Other factors such as advanced age, diabetes mellitus, or end-stage renal disease, may pose a much lower degree of immunocompromise and not clearly affect decisions about duration of isolation.

-Vaccines: PED will follow the CDC recommendations and consider vaccines "up to date" when an individual has received all approved doses of a COVID-19 vaccine including boosters, when eligible.
+Vaccines: PED will follow the CDC recommendations and consider vaccines "up to date" when an individual has completed a COVID-19 vaccine primary series AND received the most recent booster dose recommended for them by CDC.